Thanking Jon Miller, the Serendipitous Voice of Baseball in Britain

 On barmy summer evenings in a simpler age, when actual baseball was the focus of our attention rather than the celebrity culture it spawns, one man narrated an endless bedtime story, illuminating British night with anecdote and education.

-One man, whose cashmere baritone was so soothing and classy.
+One man, whose cashmere baritone is so soothing and classy.

 One man, the incomparable Jon Miller.

 In that bygone age, before Twitter grasped our heart with an iron fist, extraordinary effort was required to be a baseball fan in Britain.
 There was very little newspaper coverage, except for the World Series.
-MLB TV was costly and the picture spluttered due to poor Internet strength.
-People didn’t tend to talk about America’s National Pastime on the London Underground.
+MLB TV was costly and the picture spluttered due to poor internet strength.
+People did not tend to talk about America’s national pastime on the London underground.

 The show took coverage from ESPN every Wednesday and Sunday night throughout the season, to our boundless delight.
 Without the means to watch any other baseball, I looked forward to those broadcasts with the relish of a kid at Christmas.
 Indeed, Baseball on Five was Christmas, and Jon Miller was Santa Claus.

 Jon’s voice was destined to accompany images of Busch Stadium on a smouldering August night, or Chavez Ravine in all its pristine glory.
-It’s like a warm cup of honeyed tea on a cold winter’s evening; a soft pillow against the cheek after a long day at work.
+It is like a warm cup of honeyed tea on a cold winter evening, a soft pillow against the cheek after a long day at work.

-First, with two outs in the third inning and the Yankees leading 3-0, Manny Ramirez, my favourite ballplayer of all-time, strode to the plate with his trademark swagger.
-Here’s Miller’s call of what happened next: “That one is hit well.
+First, with two outs in the third inning and the Yankees leading 3-0, Manny Ramirez, my favourite player, strode to the plate with his trademark swagger.
+Here is Miller’s call of what happened next: “That one is hit well.
 That one is on its way.
 And goodbye!
 Over everything, onto the streets of Boston.”

 Then, JD Drew stood in: “That one is hit deep.
 JD Drew has gotten hold of one.
 On its way and outta here!
 Into the bleachers!”